Jerald-Golden/Audio-Deepfake-Detection/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please submit a pull request or open an issue in the GitHub repository.

+# Disclaimer
+This project was developed as part of a college project and should not be considered as a foolproof solution for deepfake detection.
+While efforts have been made to provide accurate results, the system has limitations and may not be fully effective in all scenarios.
+It is recommended to use multiple layers of security and verification methods for critical applications.
+For any important or high-stakes scenarios, consult with experts and consider employing more advanced and specialized deepfake detection techniques.

 # Voice Deepfake Detection - Custom License

 All rights reserved.
 No part of this project may be reproduced, distributed, or transmitted in any form or by any means, without the prior written permission of the project owner.